-According to 125 disaster events registered in the past 20 years nearly 95% of the registered cases were of natural origin.
+According to 125 disaster events registered in the past 20 years the vast majority of the registered cases (nearly 95%) were of natural origin.
 Among these, hydrological events and extreme temperature (38% of them; cold/heat wave, drought) occurred in almost equal proportions.
 The programme area is heavily exposed to large floods (40% of natural events).
-The main reasons of very high floods in the region are heavy, torrential rains (almost 80%) and snow melts (a bit more than 20%), but human factors should not be underestimated (e.g. weak flow regulation, lack of detention reservoirs, deforestration, over-ploughing of soil).
+The main reasons of very high floods in the region are heavy, torrential rains (almost 80%) and snow melts (a bit more than 20%), but human factors should not be underestimated (e.g. weak flow regulation, lack of detention reservoirs, deforestration, overploughing of soil).
 Both the number of flood events and the severity of the events cause major transboundary challenges for large parts of the programme area.
-In addition to the usual spring floods, there is a need to prepare for sudden and significant floods during the most unexpected periods due to climate change effects.
+In addition to the usual spring floods, there is a need to prepare for sudden and significant floods during the most unexpected periods due to climate change effects as well.
 Apart from direct water damage floods are responsible for transboundary pollution as floods transport and spread various pollutants including solid and liquid waste.

 The programme area shows a consistent worsening pattern in the sense of wildfire danger that is strongly connected to climate change with increasing droughts, air temperature, decreasing humidity and rainfall.
 However, human activities are responsible for a high share of forest fires, which, owing to extensive forested areas of the programme area, can spread across borders.
-Due to climate change the frequency of storm damages may increase.
+As stressed before, climate change may affect the forest management of the programme area in several ways.
+The frequency of storm damages may increase.
 Weather conditions will influence the composition and condition of habitats, and new biotic pests which are not typical to the area may appear.